Metadata are core components or features in Salesforce. Without Metadata, most of the magic just isn’t possible!

 You need flexible applications that can be tailor-made as per your business needs without the need for high-level programming skills.
 That is why Salesforce Metadata is so powerful.
 Metadata is what transforms Salesforce from a simple database into an entire platform.

-How Metadata Is Different From Data?
+How Does Metadata Differ From Data?

 Newbie (and even seasoned) Salesforce administrators assume Metadata and Data are the same — they are not.